 2. Record audio in a PowerPoint: PowerPoint can be a good medium for sharing information with the students.
 However, for an online course, rethink how you use PowerPoint to avoid the usual bulleted lists and include more images to help students learn more effectively.
 It is best to add audio elaboration and publish the video into a video format.
 If done successfully, the end result won’t even look like a PowerPoint!
 Here are resources:

 - Audio Recording Tips

 - PowerPoint Best Practices (YouTube video)

-Camtasia can be downloaded for free onto UWEC Windows computers via appstore.uwec.edu (Internet Explorer must be used for the download and it cannot be installed on personal computers).
+Camtasia is the Cadillac of screencasting programs – you can do all sorts of cool stuff.
+I use it as my general video editing program.
+Camtasia can be downloaded for free onto UWEC Windows computers via appstore.uwec.edu.
 Mac users can get it too via the Self Service app (search for it in the spotlight if you can't find it).

 4. Record your handwriting with audio narration: If you’re in a discipline like math, economics, or chemistry you are probably used to writing on the board.
 Handwriting digitization options help you record your handwriting and audio to simulate your ability to write on the board.
 There are lots of options, but the easiest way is on an iPad.
 Check out this post for more info.

 Don't forget that your final video needs to go somewhere the students can view it.
 At UWEC, we have Kaltura, but YouTube is also a good option if you already use it.